orkes-io/docs/docs/codelab/orderfulfillment8.md

 In the previous sections, we prepared our workflow in incorporate dynamic tasks.
 First, We moved our do/while loop and widget_shipping task into a Subworkflow task, as Dynamic forks can only have one named task.

-Next, we used JQ Transform tasks to parse all of the input data and create the JSON in the required formats to run a Dynamic fork.
+In the last section, we used JQ Transform tasks to create the input data in the required JSON format for the Dynamic fork.

+So, now we are finally ready to build the dynamic fork that will allow for one order to have multiple shipping addresses.

 ## Building the Dynamic Fork

 Now we can build our Dynamic fork.

+The inputs parameters are the outputs of the JQ transform tasks created in the previous sections, and these are applied to ```dynamicForkTasksParam``` and ```dynamicForkTasksInputParamName```.

+* ```dynamicForkTasksParam``` lists all of the tasks that need to be created dynamically.
+* ```dynamicForkTasksInputParamName``` applies the input data for each dynamically created task.

+We add a JOIN to tell Conductor when to continue - and the workflow will continue when each dynamic task has completed.

 ```
 {